amandoabreu/amandoabreu.github.io/_posts/2024-25-10-new-customer-checklist.md

 ### Can you be shut out?

 Are you sure you **own** what you have?
 Are you living in the house but someone else has the keys?
-All of the following **should be yours**, not owned by your agency or your developers.
+All the following **should be yours**, not owned by your agency or your developers.

 Check ownership of: